-- Project management, activities undertaken by the beneficiaries for the management of the project (administrative, technical and financial aspects) and for meeting the LIFE+ reporting obligations.
+- Project management activities undertaken by the beneficiaries for the management of the project (administrative, technical and financial aspects) and for meeting the LIFE+ reporting obligations.
 The technical project management may be partially outsourced, provided the coordinating beneficiary retains full and day to day control of the project.
-The project management structure must be clearly presented (including an organigramme and details of the responsibilities of each person and organisation involved).
-It is strongly recommended that the project management staff has previous experience in project management. - Monitoring and evaluating the effect of the concrete conservation actions on the conservation status of the habitats / species targeted by the project.
-Monitoring should take place throughout the project and its results should be evaluated on a regular basis.
-Note: LIFE+ Biodiversity projects, being demonstration/innovation, must have a clear set of actions for evaluating the main project findings and results.
-Proposals that are insufficient in these respects will be rejected. - Where obligatory, the external audit and the bank guarantee. - Training, workshops and meetings for the beneficiaries' staff, where these are required for the achievement of the project objectives. - The participation in and the organisation of networking (for example, with other LIFE projects) and information platforms related to the project objectives (including at international level where justified).
+The project management structure must be clearly presented (including an organigram and details of the responsibilities of each person and organisation involved).
+It is strongly recommended that the project management staff has previous experience in project management. - Where obligatory, the external audit and the bank guarantee. - Training, workshops and meetings for the beneficiaries' staff, where these are required for the achievement of the project objectives. - Obligatory action: each proposal must include an action entitled "Networking with other LIFE and/or non-LIFE projects".
+This must include visits, meetings, exchange of information, and/or other such networking activities with an appropriate number of other relevant LIFE projects (ongoing or completed).
+It may also include similar exchanges with other non-LIFE projects and/or participation in information platforms related to the project objectives (including at international level where justified).